-To verify whether or not a particular service requires precertification, use the Precertification Look-up Tool under the Quick Tools menu at https://providers.amerigroup.com/DC.
+To verify whether or not a particular service requires prior authorization, use the Prior authorization Look-up Tool under the Quick Tools menu at https://providers.amerigroup.com/DC.

-Precertification is not required for the following services:
+Prior authorization is not required for the following services:

-- Routine laboratory tests (excluding genetic testing) performed in the PCP's office or contracted laboratory - Routine X-rays, EKGs, EEGs or mammograms at a network specialist office at a freestanding radiology facility or at some network hospitals - Routine outpatient behavioral health therapy services (excluding psychological testing) at a network specialist office. - Sleep studies unattended by a technologist at an enrollee's home
+- Routine laboratory tests (excluding genetic testing) performed in the PCP's office or contracted laboratory.
+Effective September 1, 2024, participating physicians perform select laboratory services in their office, according to Amerigroup Physician Office Laborary (POL) Listing.
+For services not included on the POL list, Amerigroup enrollees must be referred to a participating laboratory.
+Claims submitted to Amerigroup for physician office laboratory services not on the POL list will be denied. - Routine X-rays, EKGs, EEGs, or mammograms at a network specialist office at a freestanding radiology facility or at some network hospitals - Routine outpatient behavioral health therapy services (excluding psychological testing) at a network specialist office. - Sleep studies unattended by a technologist at an enrollee's home